WordPress/test-handbook/test-gutenberg-with-playground.md

 1. Open the linked ticket and copy the exact reproduction steps.
 2. Reproduce the bug in Playground with Gutenberg active.
 3. Save the baseline result (for example: control missing, incorrect transform, unexpected warning).
-4. Apply the linked patch/PR and repeat the exact steps.
+4. Open Playground with `?gutenberg-pr=` and the PR number (or `?gutenberg-branch=trunk` if the ticket calls for trunk), then repeat the exact steps.
 5. Confirm the issue is resolved and validate one or two related editor flows for regressions.
 6. Post the test report using the template above.